Courtland Sutton Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Season Stats

-- Sutton has seen the ball thrown his way 10 times in the red zone this season, 16.4% of his team's 61 red zone pass attempts.
+- Sutton (10 red zone targets) has been the recipient of 16.4% of his team's 61 red zone pass attempts.

 - The Broncos, who rank 23rd in the NFL in points scored, have attempted a pass 54.7% of the time while running the ball 45.3% of the time.